Presidential Succession Act: Revisions

 The 1947 act has been modified by a series of incidental amendments to reflect the creation of new federal departments.
 Less than two weeks after the Act was enacted, Truman signed the National Security Act of 1947 into law.
 This statute (in part) merged the Department of War (renamed as the Department of the Army) and the Department of the Navy into the National Military Establishment (renamed Department of Defense in 1949), headed by the secretary of defense.
-It also included a provision substituting Secretary of Defense for Secretary of War in the line of succession and striking out the Secretary of the Navy.
+It also included a provision substituting the secretary of defense for the secretary of war in the line of succession and striking out the secretary of the navy.

-In 1965, two new Cabinet departments were created; this led to the creation of two positions behind the secretary of labor in the line of succession: the secretary of health, education, and welfare and the secretary of housing and urban development.
-A third, the secretary of transportation, was added the following year.
+In 1953, a new Cabinet department was created; this led to the creation of a new position behind the secretary of labor in the line of succession: the secretary of health, education and welfare.
+In 1965, another new Cabinet department was created; the secretary of housing and urban development joined the line of succession.
+The secretary of transportation was added the following year.
 In 1970 and 1977, respectively, the postmaster general was removed as a result of the Postal Reorganization Act, and the secretary of energy was inserted at the end of the list.
 In 1979, when the Department of Health, Education, and Welfare was divided by the Department of Education Organization Act, its secretary was replaced in the order of succession by the secretary of health and human services, and the new secretary of education was added in the last position.
-In 1988 and 2006, respectively, the secretary of veterans affairs and then the secretary of homeland security were added, becoming the 16th and 17th statutory successors (beyond the vice president) to the powers and duties of the presidency.
+In 1988 and 2006, respectively, the secretary of veterans affairs and then the secretary of homeland security were added, becoming the 16th and 17th statutory successors (including the vice president) to the powers and duties of the presidency.